ghostery/adblocker/bench/comparison/overview.md

-In this graph, we present the time it takes for each content-blocker to be initialized from the lists (without any prior caching, which means initializing all internal resources by parsing the patterns).
+In this graph, we present the time it takes for each content-blocker to be initialized from the lists (without any prior caching, which means initializing all internal resources by parsing the raw list).
 We see that only Brave seems to be significantly slower and that uBlock Origin, Ghostery, Adblock Plus and DuckDuckGo all perform well.

 ![](./plots/time-to-parse-easylist-all.svg)